Birmingham Stallions player Jessie Lemonier dies at 25 - NewsBreak

 BIRMINGHAM, Ala. ( WIAT ) — Jessie Lemonier, a former NFL football player who was expected to make his debut with the Birmingham Stallions this spring, has died.
 He was 25.

 Lemonier’s death was confirmed Thursday by the Detroit Lions , whom he played for in the 2021 season.
-Lemonier, a defensive end, was a graduate of Liberty University and went on to play for several NFL teams, including the Los Angeles Chargers and the Arizona Cardinals.Alabama-born director, editor receive Oscar nominations for ‘Everything Everywhere All At Once’
+Lemonier, a defensive end, was a graduate of Liberty University and went on to play for several NFL teams, including the Los Angeles Chargers and the Arizona Cardinals.Strange Radar Blob Moves Across Alabama

 “We are shocked and saddened to learn of the passing of former Detroit Lion Jessie Lemonier,” the Lions wrote in a tweet.
 “Jessie was a model teammate and a wonderful man who is gone far too soon.
 Our thoughts and prayers are with his family and friends during this difficult time.”